 - Clear navigation – One challenge for solo professionals is how to promote a variety of services without overwhelming site visitors.
 Grant handles this well on his homepage, promoting his current offer for experienced professional speakers while also giving a link for people who are interested in learning how to get started speaking for the first time.

 Rebecca Parson is a freelance copywriter.
 Her website has a lot to teach anyone looking to build a website to sell their services:

 All Kavadlo is best known for his in-person workshops and YouTube videos of gravity-defying calisthenics and gymnastics.
 Still, he doesn’t neglect the value that comes from having a personal website, particularly to promote his strength and flexibility course.

-- Branding with personality – Al isn’t a conventional guy, and his site design reflects that, using a black and yellow color scheme reminiscent of caution tape as well as a gritty font to show off his personality.
+- Branding with personality – Al isn’t a conventional guy, and his site design reflects that.
+He uses a black and yellow color scheme reminiscent of caution tape and a gritty font to show off his personality.

 Dr. Steven Kinnear’s site is one that Thomas created back when he was a freelance web designer.
 Dr. Kinnear is a physician, but he’s also so much more, as his site shows.
 Here’s what his site can teach you: